Internet Connectivity Problems? Troubleshoot With These Tips

 Monitor when your Wi-Fi speeds drop.
 If it’s happening at certain times of the day, it’s possible that other devices or software are snagging it.
 Check for large downloads, video streaming, online gaming, or even malware that may be using a lot of bandwidth all at once.

-You can check what devices are connected to your network and see what’s eating your bandwidth directly through your router by reviewing its settings.
-Remove any devices you don’t recognize and run an antivirus scan to check for malware.
+You can review your router's settings to see what devices are connected to your network and what's eating your bandwidth.
+Then, remove any devices you don't recognize and run an antivirus scan to check for malware.

 You may find your Wi-Fi speeds return to normal just by doing that.